MostafaPakizeh/snapp-clone/README.md

 # snapp-clone
-A sample project : snapp website clone
+A sample project : snapp website clone (not responsive...)